-To make these cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
+To make Crafts by Amanda's cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
 When you're done, you can place these adorable little ladybugs all around your garden to add some beautiful spots of color and complement your flowers.
 You can even bring some indoors and place near houseplants, or wherever you want pretty bursts of color around the house!

 04 of 10

 Another cute garden craft idea that uses painted rocks is to make a caterpillar out of the rocks.
 All you have to do is paint each rock a pretty color and then line them up to make a caterpillar.
 Add a cute face and antennas to the head, and voila!
 An adorable caterpillar you can put in your garden or windowsill.
 This craft from The Nellie Bellie Kitchen is a brilliant idea!Continue to 5 of 10 below.

 05 of 10

 Want more ways to use painted rocks to make a garden craft?
-This pretty and clever idea uses smooth rocks to make mini cactus plants.
-All you need is some rocks, craft paint in shades of green and white, floral moss, and small flower pots and you have the makings of cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
+You can mimic this pretty and clever idea from Salt and Pepper Moms with only some rocks, craft paint in shades of green and white, and small flower pots.
+These cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
 It's a wonderful craft for kids!

 06 of 10